savonrb/savonrb.github.io/version2/globals.md

 #### ssl_ca_cert_file

-Sets the SSL ca cert file to use.
+Sets the SSL ca cert file to use, or sets the path to the directory that contains the ca cert file(s).

 ``` ruby
 Savon.client(ssl_ca_cert_file: "lib/ca_cert.pem")